hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 * `managed_rule_group_statement` - (Optional) A rule statement used to run the rules that are defined in a managed rule group.
 This statement can not be nested.
 See [Managed Rule Group Statement](#managed-rule-group-statement) below for details.
 * `not_statement` - (Optional) A logical rule statement used to negate the results of another rule statement.
 See [NOT Statement](#not-statement) below for details.
 * `or_statement` - (Optional) A logical rule statement used to combine other rule statements with OR logic.
 See [OR Statement](#or-statement) below for details.
-* `rate_bases_statement` - (Optional) A rate-based rule tracks the rate of requests for each originating `IP address`, and triggers the rule action when the rate exceeds a limit that you specify on the number of requests in any `5-minute` time span.
+* `rate_based_statement` - (Optional) A rate-based rule tracks the rate of requests for each originating `IP address`, and triggers the rule action when the rate exceeds a limit that you specify on the number of requests in any `5-minute` time span.
 This statement can not be nested.
 See [Rate Based Statement](#rate-based-statement) below for details.
 * `regex_pattern_set_reference_statement` - (Optional) A rule statement used to search web request components for matches with regular expressions.
 See [Regex Pattern Set Reference Statement](#regex-pattern-set-reference-statement) below for details.
 * `sqli_match_statement` - (Optional) An SQL injection match condition identifies the part of web requests, such as the URI or the query string, that you want AWS WAF to inspect.
 See [SQL Injection Match Statement](#sql-injection-match-statement) below for details.
 * `xss_match_statement` - (Optional) A rule statement that defines a cross-site scripting (XSS) match search for AWS WAF to apply to web requests.
 See [XSS Match Statement](#xss-match-statement) below for details.